Serving Washington’s Native Population: Urban Indian, American Indian, and Alaska Natives

 CHPW Medicare Advantage offers resources to help members be in control of their own health.
 In addition to primary care, specialty care, and prescription drug coverage, we draw on state and local social services to help members stay healthy in between check-ups.
 We believe that health is more than just being able to see a provider, and part of our job as your health plan is to help you access all the services you may need.

-You do not have copays when you get a covered or approved service from an in-network provider.
 We offer full access to medical services, which include:

 - Preventive Care: screenings, check-ups, immunizations